ToddButler93/taserver/data/gamesettings/pugNAmixer/README.md

 - Nerfed Nova Blaster clip size from 16 to 8.
 - Nerfed Nova Blaster MX clip size from 20 to 11.
 - Banned using energy based rifles with rage.
+- Nerfed Nova Blaster damage down to 300
+- Nerfed Nova Blaster MX damage down to 150 (aggressive nerf, needs updating)
+- Nerfed Nova Blaster falloff to be the same as chain.
+- Nerfed Nova Blaster MX falloff to be the same as chain.

 #### Infiltrator
 - Limit 1 INF per team.
 - Banned using stealth and shocklance.
 - Banned using stealth and super heavy.
 - Banned using stealth and reach.
+- Nerf throwing knives by adding falloff.

 #### Raider
 - Buffed jammer pack by trippling the range